Same Sex Marriages & the Australian Partner Visa

-Under the partner visa program, all same sex couples were already eligible to apply as de facto partners but now also have access to the partner visa system as a married couple.
+Under the partner visa program, all same sex couples were already eligible to apply as de facto partners but now also have access to the partner visa system as married couple.
 As Australia have legalised same-sex marriages, now you can bring your overseas partner as your spouse once you are legally married in Australia or overseas.

 Which category of Partner visa?